csun-shine/the-pedal-garage-docs/docs/pg-reference-add-pedals.md

 ## Endpoint

-To add a new pedal to the databse, use the `POST /pedals` endpoint.
+To add a new pedal to the database, use the `POST /pedals` endpoint.

 ## Request Example